TTimo/GtkRadiant/regression_tests/q3map2/segmentation_fault/README.txt

 =======================

-The example map, maps/segmentation_fault.map, contains an example of this bug.  q3map2 will segfault while compiling this map.
+The example map, maps/segmentation_fault.map, contains an example of this bug.  q3map2 might segfault while compiling this map.
 This sort of thing might happen in certain intermediate versions of q3map2 while work is being done on fixing the math accuracy.
 The bug may not have happened in older version of q3map2, before the math accuracy issues were addressed.